Filipino Americans: Sports

-Community matters
+Community issues

 Immigration

 The Citizenship Retention and Re-Acquisition Act of 2003 (Republic Act No. 9225) made Filipino Americans eligible for dual citizenship in the United States and the Philippines.
 Overseas suffrage was first employed in the May 2004 elections in which Philippine President Gloria Macapagal Arroyo was reelected to a second term.

 By 2005, about 6,000 Filipino Americans had become dual citizens of the two countries.
 One effect of this act was to allow Filipino Americans to invest in the Philippines through land purchases, which are limited to Filipino citizens, and, with some limitations, former citizens.), vote in Philippine elections, retire in the Philippines, and participate in representing the Philippine flag.
 In 2013, for the Philippine general election there were 125,604 registered Filipino voters in the United States and Caribbean, of which only 13,976 voted.

 Dual citizens have been recruited to participate in international sports events including athletes representing the Philippines who competed in the 2004 Olympic Games in Athens, and the Olympic Games in Beijing 2008.

 The Philippine government actively encourages Filipino Americans to visit or return permanently to the Philippines via the "Balikbayan" program and to invest in the country.

 Filipinos remain one of the largest immigrant groups to date with over 40,000 arriving annually since 1979.
-The United States Citizenship and Immigration Services (USCIS) has a preference system for issuing visas to non-citizen family members of U.S. citizens, with preference based generally on familial closeness.
-Some non-citizen relatives of U.S. citizens spend long periods on waiting lists.
+The United States Citizenship and Immigration Services (USCIS) has a preference system for issuing visas to non-citizen family members of US citizens, with preference based generally on familial closeness.
+Some non-citizen relatives of US citizens spend long periods on waiting lists.
 Petitions for immigrant visas, particularly for siblings of previously naturalized Filipinos that date back to 1984, were not granted until 2006.
 As of 2016, over 380 thousand Filipinos were on the visa wait list, second only to Mexico and ahead of India, Vietnam and China.
 Filipinos have the longest waiting times for family reunification visas, as Filipinos disproportionately apply for family visas; this has led to visa petitions filed in July 1989 still waiting to be processed in March 2013.

 Illegal immigration

 It has been documented that Filipinos were among those naturalized due to the Immigration Reform and Control Act of 1986.
-In 2009, the Department of Homeland Security estimated that 270,000 Filipinos were "unauthorized immigrants".
+In 2009, the Department of Homeland Security estimated that 270,000 Filipino were "unauthorized immigrants".
 This was an increase of 70,000 from a previous estimate in 2000.
 In both years, Filipinos accounted for 2% of the total.
 As of 2009, Filipinos were the fifth-largest community of illegal immigrants behind Mexico (6.65 million, 62%), El Salvador (530,000, 5%), Guatemala (480,000, 4%), and Honduras (320,000, 3%).
 In January 2011, the Department of Homeland Security estimate of "unauthorized immigrants" from the Philippines remained at 270,000.
 By 2017, the number of Filipinos who were in the United States illegally increased to 310,000.
-Filipinos who reside in the United States illegally are known within the Filipino community as "TnT's" (tago nang tago translated to "hide and hide").
+Filipinos who reside in the United States illegally are known within the Filipino community as "TnT's" (tago nang tago 'hide and hide').